Public librarians help provide an information, reading and cultural hub for the local community

 - Local Government Jobs

 For all three levels you must undertake a range of continuing professional development (CPD) activities reflecting on your personal performance, organisational performance and on your knowledge of the wider library and information service profession.
-You need to have a mentor and must submit a portfolio to evidence your training and development.
+You must submit a 1,000-word evaluative statement along with supporting evidence.
+(All three levels are accredited by the Scottish Qualifications Agency.)
+It's advised that while undertaking registration you have a mentor to guide you.

-Staff may be sent on in-house or external courses to develop specialist skills.
-CILIP currently delivers on-site training courses in the following areas:
+You may also be sent on in-house or external courses to develop specialist skills, in areas such as:

 - working with children and young people.

 Large libraries often have a clear structure for promotion to management positions with responsibility for a specific subject, service or site.
 Such positions usually require a number of years of professional experience.
-Managers can be responsible for particular areas of library service, for example, services to minority groups, or take overall responsibility for a specific area, such as acquisitions.
+Managers can be responsible for particular areas of library service, such as services to minority groups or children, or take overall responsibility for a specific area, such as acquisitions.

 In small libraries, promotion and development opportunities are limited unless you move to other libraries, areas or authorities.
 Very senior roles are rare and highly competitive.